CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The first important feature is the MIPS system.
 It will provide your head and especially your brain with maximum protection.

-Comfort and great ventilation are provided by the inner padding together with 3 huge air vents.
+The inner padding provides Comfort and great ventilation with 3 huge air vents.
 Thanks to them, your head will stay cool even on hot days.

 Nutcase Vio differs from other helmets by an LED strip.
 It significantly improves your visibility at night, which will increase your safety.
 It can light in 3 modes, and the battery lasts up to 3 hours.
 You can charge it with a USB cable.